Edb83/penny-for-your-thoughts/README.md

   - enter something different for Password and Confirm Password to check validation displays an input issue - **FAIL**
   - enter a space (" ") as either password to check validation displays an input issue - **FAIL**

-Additionally, eight individuals contributed to testing the site and provided feedback on its layout, responsiveness and styling at various points in development.

 ### Responsiveness